JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 - HHVM is not compatible with PHP, so choose one or the other.
 HHVM is not a drop-in replacement for PHP, so you will need to rewrite your PHP code to work with HHVM accordingly.
 HHVM is a dialect of PHP, not PHP itself.
-- unless you are familiar with HHVM, it is recommended to use PHP. there may be numerous issues when using with `--wordpress` (e.g. plugins, themes, etc.)
+- unless you are familiar with HHVM, it is recommended to use `-php "8.1"` or `-php "7.4"` instead.
+- there may be numerous issues when using with `--wordpress` (e.g. plugins, themes, etc.)
 - phpMyAdmin is not compatible with HHVM, so if you choose HHVM, you will not be able to install phpMyAdmin.